Blunderbuss: Roles and uses

 The blunderbuss, and especially the dragon, was typically issued to troops such as cavalry, who needed a lightweight, easily handled firearm.
 The dragon became so associated with cavalry and mounted infantry that the term dragoon became synonymous with mounted infantry.

 In addition to the cavalry, the blunderbuss found a use for other duties in which the shotgun-like qualities were desirable, such as for guarding prisoners or defending a mail coach, and its use for urban combat was also recognized.

 Blunderbusses were also commonly carried by officers on naval warships, by privateers and by pirates for use in close-quarters boarding actions.
 The Portuguese Marines used it widely in the 17th century.
-Many types of ammunition, including gravel and sand, could be shot in a pinch, but most of the time they were shot using traditional lead balls.

 The blunderbuss used by the British Royal Mail during the period of 1788–1816 was a flintlock with a 14 in long flared brass barrel, brass trigger guard, and an iron trigger and lock.
 A typical British mail coach would have a single postal employee on board, armed with a blunderbuss and a pair of pistols to guard the mail from highwaymen.

 One 18th century coaching blunderbuss in another British collection had a brass barrel 17 in long, flaring to 2 in at the muzzle; it was also provided with a spring-loaded bayonet, which was held along the barrel by a catch and would spring forward into place when released.

 Spring-loaded bayonet blunderbusses were also used by the Nottingham City Police after its formation around 1840.

+Military adoption

 While the blunderbuss is often associated with the Plymouth Colony Pilgrims of 1620, evidence suggests that the blunderbuss was relatively scarce in the American colonies.
 After the Battle of Lexington in 1775, British General Thomas Gage occupied Boston, Massachusetts, and upon negotiating with the town committee, Gage agreed to let the inhabitants of Boston leave town with their families and effects if they surrendered all arms.
 While most of the residents of Boston stayed, those who left under the agreement surrendered 1,778 long arms, 634 pistols, 273 bayonets, and only 38 blunderbusses.
 The blunderbuss did still have its civilian applications, however; the Lewis and Clark Expedition carried a number of blunderbusses, some of which were mounted and used as small swivel guns on the pirogues.

 The American Navy issued their first standardized blunderbuss during the War of 1812.
 The M1814 Blunderbuss was manufactured at Harpers Ferry, Springfield Armory and also in Canton, Massachusetts.
 During the 1830s these were converted from flintlock to cap and ball.
 American inventor and naval officer John A. Dahlgren designed a brass swivel gun blunderbuss during the 1840s for the fighting top of ships of the line such as USS Constitution.

 Although considered obsolete by the 1860s, M1814 blunderbusses were used by the USN during the Civil War to destroy Confederate naval mines.

+The Brazilian Navy used swivel blunderbusses until the adoption of the Gatling Gun in the 1870s.